siddarthkalra/RxSwift101/README.md

 A classic example is a Point of Sale application's register.
 A register might have a menu item picker on one side (child VC 1) and a cart on the right side (child VC 2).
 When the user picks a menu item, it should be added to the cart.
 Again, we could employ the delegate pattern or use a closure to link the two view controllers but RxSwift provides a more elegant and minimal solution - data binding.

-See our MVVM example here.
+See our MVVM with child view controllers example [here](https://github.com/siddarthkalra/RxSwift101/tree/master/RxSwift101/MVVM).

 ## Networking